joshmasigan/yoobic-coding-exercise/README.md

 This app is a pseudo social media style app that allows users to authenticate, browse content, and view detailed content.

-Frameworks used: Ionic, React.js, TypeScript
+Frameworks used: Ionic, React.js

-(Sign In)
+**_PAGES_**

+Sign In(SignIn.tsx)
 Authentication to be implemented.
 Click Sign In button to proceed to app
 Menu component does not appear when on sign in page

-\*note username and password fields console logged for now
+NOTE: username and password fields console logged for now

-(Push Menu)
-Working links: Sign Out and Master List
-Links not implemented: Chat and Dashboard
-Menu component visible and routes properly when on screen

-(Content Page)
+---

+Content Page (Main.tsx)
-Menu component visible and routes properly
+Push Menu component visible and routes properly
-Page loads 3 randomly generated users from https://randomuser.me/api Details fetched: first name, last name, email, country Details are pushed to a Local List // future db integration would be ideal Details are mapped and cards rendered using IonicCard components
+Page loads _5_ randomly generated users from https://randomuser.me/api Details fetched from API: first name, last name, email, country Details are pushed to a Local List

-(Detailed Content View)
-Modal prompts when UserCard from Main.tsx is clicked.
-Props passed in through UserCard component and Modal is rendered within UserCard.
-Used Ionic docs to create Modal but when close "X" icon is clicked, Modal does not close. \*\*Refresh page to return to previous content.
+Details are mapped and cards rendered using IonicCard components

+---

+NotYetImplemented (NotYetImplemented.tsx)
+To be used to check for routing and if page functionality has not been implemented yet

+---

+**_COMPONENTS_**

+UserCard (UserCard.tsx)
+PROPS:
+id = User's ID
+name = User's name
+icon = User's profile picture
+email = User's email
+country = User's country
+image = The image the user posted description = The user's description for the post

+Control of the Modal is handled by a Boolean React State variable if true => opens Modal if false => modal should be closed or not be visible

+IonCard component used to render props in to a card

+---

+UserDetailModal (UserDetailModal.tsx)
+Same IonModal as in UserCard component.
+Could not find a way to pass state from child component to parent component Commented out code

+---

+Menu (Menu.tsx)
+Used boilerplate code from ionic template.
+Rerouted links and restyled to mirror GitHub image as closely as possible Links to Dashboard and Photos lead to Not Yet Implemented page.
+Links to Sign Out and Master List work as intended.

+---

+Footer (Footer.tsx)
+Basic footer component
+Displays current year through new Date().getFullYear()